swiftlang/swift/docs/ABI/Mangling.rst

 ::

+  // begin added in Swift 5.1

   type ::= 'Qr'                         // opaque result type (of current decl) type ::= opaque-type-decl-name bound-generic-args 'Qo' // opaque type

   opaque-type-decl-name ::= entity 'QO' // opaque result type of specified decl

+  // end added in Swift 5.1

 Opaque return types have a special short representation in the mangling of their defining entity.
 In structural position, opaque types are fully qualified